dimi-gu/NMD-modeling/Customer rate/Readme.md

 | `test_size = 0` | Fits the model using the entire available dataset |
 | `alpha` | Significance threshold for variable selection; currently 5% |

-The start and end dates are inferred from the NMD customer-rate dataset.
+The start date (2010-06-30) and the end date (2025-12-31) are inferred from the NMD customer-rate dataset.

 ---